Anthurium magnificum Indoor Care, Propagation, Problems and Solutions

 Where to Buy

-If you are looking to add Anthurium magnificum to your collection, they are available online on Etsy.
+If you are looking to add Anthurium magnificum to your collection, they are available online on Etsy (Link to Etsy).

 Anthurium magnificum Care Indoors

-Anthurium magnificum flourishes in bright, indirect light, moderate warmth, humid conditions and consistently moist, fertile, chunky potting mix coupled with monthly feeding during the growing period.
+Anthurium magnificum flourishes in bright indirect light, moderate warmth of 18-270C, humidity of 60-70% and consistently moist, fertile, aroids potting mix coupled with monthly feeding during the growing period.

 Anthurium magnificum requires removal of yellow and dead leaves to keep it tidy as well as minimize pest and disease infestations.
 Repotting is only needed when it is pot-bound.
 Keep reading for more on the best growing conditions for this plant and how to obtain them.